almibe/ligature.dev/src/pages/blog/entries/2022-02-21-developing-ligature.md

 # How Ligature-Scala is Currently Developed

+**Note: This blog post is out of date.
+See [Running Ligature](/documentation/running-ligature) for similar docs that are up to date.**

 Hello I wanted to spend a little time today to document how I'm current developing Ligature-Scala.
 I'm sure this workflow will change eventually but for now it's working well enough for me.
 Ligature like much software today is polyglot.